-In fact, having a card with Travel and Emergency Assistance Services is meant for helping out for when you run into a problem like a flat tire, or a more serious concern like medical or legal trouble.
+In fact, having a card with Travel and Emergency Assistance Services is meant for helping out when you run into a problem like a flat tire, or a more serious concern like medical or legal trouble.

 Here are the Travel and Emergency Assistance Services provided with the Chase Sapphire Preferred to make sure you’re in the right hands when you’re abroad.

 - Emergency Messaging Service: for sending messages to other travelers, family, or colleagues

 - Medical Referral Assistance: to help with the process of medical referrals, monitoring, and follow-up, including a directory of English-speaking doctors, dentists, and hospitals

 - Legal Referral Assistance: to arrange contact with English-speaking attorneys, U.S. embassies, or consulates

 - Emergency Transportation Assistance: in the event of an accident requiring an ambulance or air transport to a medical facility